housecurve/housecurve.github.io/docs/manual/equalize_setup.md

 For a parametric equalizer, set this to the number of filters your system supports.
 For a convolution engine (ie: using the impulse response), the number of filters just controls the fidelity of the correction.
 More filters may not make an audible difference.

 ## Max Q
-The maximum Q for PEQ filters, set this to the value your parametric equalizer supports.
-The "Q" of a filter is roughly the width.
+The maximum Q for PEQ filters.
+Set this to the value your parametric equalizer supports.
+The minimum Q is fixed at 0.5.
+The "Q" of a peak filter is roughly the width.
 The higher the Q, the narrower the filter.

+## Allow shelf filters
+When enabled, Equalize Tool will consider high shelf and low shelf filters in the correction.
+In some cases, a single shelf filter can replace several peak filters, resulting in a better correction.

+The Q range for shelf filters is limited to between 0.5 and 1.0.
+This ensures the shelf filters smoothly raise or lower regions.
+At Q values above 1.0, the smooth shape of the shelf begins to degenerate, growing peaks on either side of the center frequency (a boost and a cut).